 On November 28, 2014, the Court found the patent valid as amended and infringed by ZTE.
 Following the Court's ruling, ZTE applied to introduce new prior art and re-argue the validity of the patent; the application was rejected on January 30, 2015.
 There was no appeal by ZTE of the substantive decision and therefore the decision is final.
-The parties will submit pleadings on remedies over the next several months.
-A hearing to determine the scope, timing and course of the remedies phase of the litigation is scheduled for June 2015.
+Trial on the remedies phase is currently scheduled to occur in the first half of 2016 and will focus on the appropriate royalty rate to be awarded.